brian14708/wh-briefings/statements-releases/2021-08/2021-08-03-fact-sheet-top-10-programs-in-the-bipartisan-infrastructure-investment-and-jobs-act-that-you-may-not-have-heard-about.md

 modified_time: 2021-08-03 18:42:31-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/03/fact-sheet-top-10-programs-in-the-bipartisan-infrastructure-investment-and-jobs-act-that-you-may-not-have-heard-about/
 published_time: 2021-08-03 19:30:00-04:00
-title: 'FACT SHEET: Top 10 Programs in the Bipartisan Infrastructure Investment and Jobs Act That You May Not Have Heard About'
+title: "FACT SHEET: Top 10 Programs in the Bipartisan Infrastructure Investment and\
+  \ Jobs Act That You May Not Have Heard\_About"
 ---

 1.  **Weatherization:** Two-thirds of low-income U.S. households have